vohtaski/moodle-shindig/readme.md

 ### Copy the following three files

-You can save all your specific configurations in these three files.
+You can save all your specific configurations in these three "*_production" files.
 When you update the code, they will not be touched.
 When you make production version of your shindig, these files are taken into account.